ApeWorX/ape/latest/_sources/userguides/cache.md.txt

 # Cache

-** Note: This is in Beta release.
+**Note**: This is in Beta release.
 This functionality is in constant development and many features are in planning stages.
-Use the cache plugin to store provider data in a sqlite database.**
+Use the cache plugin to store provider data in a sqlite database.\*\*

 ```bash
 ape cache init --network <ecosystem-name>:<network-name>